Ab initio Quantum Simulation of Strongly Correlated Materials with Quantum Embedding: Results and discussion

-Fig.~\ref{fig:BN}b presents the EOS of h-BN using different meshes for \textbf{k}-point.
-One can see that DMET using the orbital-partition scheme combined with the QC solver underestimates the absolute correlation energy compared to \textbf{k}-CCSD or DMET using the unit cell as the fragment.
-However, the shifted EOS computed by three approaches are virtually on top of each other, suggesting that the orbital-based partition scheme accurately captures the topology of the EOS.
-The same trend is observed at different \textbf{k}-points.
 We anticipate that the orbital-based embedding approach combined with the chemical intuition can be helpful in predicting reaction barrier or phase transition in solid-state materials.
 Importantly, the size of the embedding Hamiltonian within this approach is relatively small yet can be systematically expanded by including basis functions with high angular momentum numbers.
 This allows a simple way to apply the current noisy quantum solvers to realistic chemical systems at medium- or large-size basis sets.

-\subsection{Magnetic ordering in NiO}
+\subsubsection{Magnetic ordering in NiO.~~}

 In this section, we further study the accuracy of our orbital-based partition approach using a high spin 3$d$ solid, NiO, a strongly correlated insulator whose electronic structure and magnetic properties have been extensively studied for decades~\cite{Graaf1997,Kodderitzsch2002,Hoffmann2020,Rak2020,Fischer2009,Chatterji2009,Balagurov2016,Keshavarz2018,Logemann2017,Booth2013}.
 It is well-documented that NiO crystallizes in a rock-salt structure with a type II antiferromagnetic ground state, \textit{i.e.}, an AFII state.
 First, all the magnetic moments localized on Ni$^{2+}$ in each (111) plane are ferromagnetically aligned.
-The ferromagnetic (111) planes are stacked antiferromagnetically along the [111] direction, resulting in the AFII state (see Fig.\ref{fig:NiO}a).
+The ferromagnetic (111) planes are stacked antiferromagnetically along the [111] direction, resulting in the AFII state (see Fig.\ref{fig:NiO} (a)).
 If they are stacked ferromagnetically (all magnetic moments are aligned in the same direction), then we have an FM state of NiO.
 The energetic difference between these two states of NiO could be straightforwardly calculated using the nearest-neighbor and the next-nearest-neighbor exchange interaction, $J_1$ and $J_2$, respectively.
 The exchange interactions have been measured or calculated using various techniques, thereby providing reliable references to benchmark our calculations.
 We note that DMET and DMFT calculations using the unit cell(s) as the fragments have been reported on the AFII state of NiO in previous work~\cite{pDMET_Cui}.